mapbox/node-s2/API.md

 ## cellid.isFace() -> boolean

+## cellid.fromToken(token:str) -> this

+Initialze this cell id with a given string token.

 ## cellid.child(child:number) -> s2:CellId

 child is from 0 to 3, the cell's child at each location.